Guide to Morocco’s festivals June 2026

 Gnawa Festival Essaouira, main stage.
 Photographer credit: Assaoud

 I love June in Morocco.
-It's the start of Summer yet without the holiday crowds.
+It's the start of Summer weather without the holiday crowds.
 The souks are loaded up with sweet Summer fruits.
-And the long sunny evenings are perfect for after-work beach time, surfing, and sunset picnics.
+And the long sunny evenings are perfect for after-work beach swims, surfing, and sunset picnics.

 June is also peak festival season in Morocco!
 The dry, warm evenings are perfect for outdoor events and open-air stages.
 I love the energy of live music and being part of the alchemy when talented artists and performers from all over the world come together—uniting people through music.